4 Centrality and Importance

 Closeness Centrality

-One way to encode this type of importance would be to start with the assumption that a node should have high centrality if it was a small distance to many other nodes.
+One way to encode this type of importance would be to start with the assumption that a node should have high centrality if it has a small distance to many other nodes.
 This might be important in transportation or geographic networks, for example.

 Consider a connected graph \(G\).
 Suppose \(d_{ij}\) is the shortest (geodesic) distance from node \(i\) to node \(j\) (that is, the walk of minimum length from \(i\) to \(j\)).
 Then, the mean shortest distance \(l_i\) from node \(i\) to any other node in the network is